Module 1: Security Hub Walkthrough

 - Click Accept findings.

-This will put in place a service policy allowing the partner solution to send findings information into this account.
-To use in your account, you would still need to complete the Configure step on the Partner solution so findings that are created by the partner solution are sent to Security Hub.
+This will put in place a service policy allowing the partner solution to send finding information into this account.
+For the purposes of this workshop a Cloud Custodian instance is already set up to automatically send findings to the integration you just enabled.
+To use other partner integrations in your account, you would still need to complete the Configure step in the partner solution so findings that are created by the partner solution are sent to Security Hub.

 Security Hub imports findings AWS security services, third-party product integrations that you enable, and custom integrations you build.
 Security Hub consumes these findings using a standard findings format called AWS Security Finding Format (ASFF), which eliminates the need for time-consuming data conversion efforts.
 Security Hub then correlates the findings across integrated products to prioritize the most important ones.
 For more information about the findings format, see AWS Security Finding Format.